Insch

+History

+Insch is home to the Pictish Picardy Stone which is one of the oldest Pictish symbol stones and may date from the 7th century.

+Dunnideer Castle was built in 1260 and is one of the earliest Tower Houses in Scotland which is still in existence.

+In 1837, the Gazetteer of the British Isles described Insch parish as having a population of 8370, while the village held 1536 people.

 Etymology

 The name of the village may have come from the Scottish Gaelic innis, meaning an island, or, as in this context, a piece of terra firma in a marsh.
 Alternatively, inch or innis can refer to a meadow or low-lying pasture which more closely corresponds with the site of the village.

 Innis also indicates the presence of water - a river, loch or estuary, perhaps - often seen as Inch in place names, as in Perth's famous North and South Inches on the west bank of the River Tay.
 Inchnadamph at the eastern end of Loch Assynt and The Inch in southern Edinburgh are further examples.
 Innis can also be translated as haven or sanctuary - an island of safety from enemies or a resting place on the cattle drove.

-Transport

-The village is served by Insch railway station and has regular bus services to Huntly and Inverurie with connections to Aberdeen and Inverness.

 Facilities

-There is a small selection of general and specialist shops, and a post office.
-There is also a leisure centre with a variety of activities next to which there is an 18-hole golf course.
-There is also a (greens) bowling club attached to the local library.
-Houseware shop Stephens DIY, Zero Waste Shopping and refillery with coffee shop Butterfly Effect are on Commerce Street.
+Facilities include a post office, health centre, part-time fire station, leisure centre, golf course, bowling club, library, general and specialist shops, coffee shop and a community centre.

 There are Church of Scotland and Scottish Episcopal churches.

-There are two hotels: The Commercial Hotel, towards the centre of the village, and Station Hotel, next to train station.
-Houses offer bed and breakfast facilities in response to demand from migrant workers.
+Insch has two hotels, the Commercial Hotel and the Station Hotel.
+Some locals will offer bed and breakfast facilities in response to demand from migrant workers.

-There is also a health centre, part-time fire station, library, bowling and a community centre.

 A number of small play-parks are scattered around the village, along with a larger play park and football pitch beside the leisure centre.

 The village has a regular bus and train service, located on the main Aberdeen to Inverness train line.
+The village is served by Insch railway station and has regular bus services to Huntly and Inverurie with connections to Aberdeen and Inverness.

 Education

-Within the village there is a nursery and a Insch Primary School.
-For secondary education, the pupils usually attend The Gordon Schools in Huntly or sometimes Inverurie Academy in Inverurie.
+Within the village there is a nursery and the Insch Primary School.
+For secondary education, the pupils can attend The Gordon Schools in Huntly or Inverurie Academy in Inverurie.